zenstackhq/zenstack/docs/get-started/learning-the-zmodel-language.md

     // allow signup
     @@allow('create', true)

-    // user can do everything to herself, note that "this" represents
+    // user can do everything to herself; note that "this" represents
-    // current entity
+    // the current entity
     @@allow('all', auth() == this)

     // can be read by users sharing a space